FILE №0054 Clinic reviews

 Category 1: Clinical governance and practitioner registration

 The campus distinction.
 The Samitivej Sukhumvit review confirmed two named faculty: Assoc.
 Prof. Harniratisai (Thai Board Diploma, Mahidol) and Dean Kiattavorncharoen (Thai Board Diploma, Mahidol).
 Those individuals hold appointments at the Sukhumvit campus; no publication or university record has been identified linking either to Srinakarin.
-A patient who chooses Srinakarin because of the Sukhumvit faculty record is not choosing what was reviewed.
-The patient should ask the Srinakarin dental department directly which specialists are on staff and request the same credential verification the Sukhumvit review describes.
+This is not a negative finding on Srinakarin’s staff – it is a reminder that the patient must ask the Srinakarin dental department directly which specialists are on staff and request TDC registration verification before booking.
+The regulatory system under which those staff operate is sound.

 Category 2: Procedure-specific competence evidence

-Samitivej Srinakarin offers a full range of dental specialties.
-No procedure-volume data or peer-reviewed outcome studies are attributable to the Srinakarin dental clinic specifically.
-No PubMed publications under a Samitivej Srinakarin hospital affiliation have been identified.
-The BDMS group referral pathway exists; within Bangkok, inter-campus specialist transfer is logistically feasible.
-A patient who needs specialist escalation beyond what is available at Srinakarin can in principle be referred to the Sukhumvit or Bangkok Hospital flagship campus.
-Whether that pathway is formalised and documented is a question the patient should ask before booking.
+Samitivej Srinakarin offers a full range of dental specialties within a JCI-accredited hospital.
+No PubMed publications under a Srinakarin dental-clinic affiliation have been identified; this is a desk-review limitation, not a finding against clinical competence.
+The BDMS group referral pathway exists, and within Bangkok inter-campus specialist transfer is logistically feasible.
+A patient who needs specialist escalation beyond what is available at Srinakarin can be referred to the Sukhumvit or Bangkok Hospital flagship campus.
+The patient should ask whether that pathway is formalised in writing before booking.

 Category 3: Infection control and sterilisation